 Duty of Care – Members must refrain from grossly negligent or reckless conduct, intentional misconduct, or any knowing violation of law in carrying out their obligations as members of the LLC.

-This section provides, in a convoluted way, that if a member agrees in writing to act as a manager, that member also owes the duties of a manager.
-If the member doesn’t agree in writing to be a manager, she only owes the duties of a member.
-And, by implication, a manager who isn’t a member, only owes the duties of a manager.
+This section provides that if a member agrees to act as a manager, that member also owes the duties of a manager.
+If the member doesn’t agree to be a manager, she only owes the duties of a member.
+And, by implication, a manager who isn’t a member–a manager with no equity stake in the company–only owes the duties of a manager.

 Managers, as noted above, have a role in a limited liability company similar to that of directors or officers in a corporation.
-If the operating agreement provides for managers—and it doesn’t have to, there are plenty of member-managed LLCs out there—but if it does, all day-to-day operations are controlled by the managers.
-The members are relegated to major decisions and to appointing managers, just as shareholders only vote on major corporate actions and on the election of directors.
+If the operating agreement provides for managers—and it doesn’t have to, there are plenty of member-managed LLCs out there—then all day-to-day operations are controlled by the managers.
+The members are left to make major decisions (however that is defined in the company’s operating agreement) and to appointing managers, just as shareholders in a corporation are limited to voting on major corporate actions and electing directors.

 It was previously the case that an LLC member could petition the court of common pleas for a decree of dissolution.
 The court could issue a decree if it was “not reasonably practicable to carry on the business of the company.”
 But the court didn’t have to issue the decree.